Kerr-AdS type higher dimensional black holes with non-spherical cross-sections of horizons: Multiply rotating Kerr-AdS-type black holes with non-spherical horizons

 When $\baa_i\neq 0$, the case $\bar m \bar r =0$ in \eqref{28VII24.11a} is only possible if $\bar m=0$.
-In this case the rotation parameters are actually irrelevant in that they can be gotten rid of by a coordinate transformation: Indeed, it follows from Section~\ref{17X24f.1} that the metric $\bar g$ is then locally isometric to the Anti-de Sitter metric.
+In this case the rotation parameters are actually irrelevant in that they can be got rid of by a coordinate transformation: Indeed, it follows from Section~\ref{17X24f.1} that the metric $\bar g$ is then locally isometric to the Anti-de Sitter metric.
 Changing $\br $ to its negative if necessary, it is standard (cf., e.g., \cite[Chapter~6]{ChBlackHoles}) to construct an extension where $\br > 0$, and in which the hypersurface $\{\bar r = \ell\}$ is a bifurcate Killing horizon.

-In the fully-rotating case \eqref{1XII24.1}, the roots of $\barVh - 2\bm\br$ occur away from the set $\{\br\pm \ell\}$.
-It then follows that the Kerr-Schild form of the metric \eqref{25XI24f.1}-\eqrefl{14X24 f.1} provides an analytic extension across each of the roots of $\barVh - 2\bm\br$.
+In the fully-rotating case \eqref{1XII24.1}, the roots of $\barVh - 2\bm\br$ occur away from the set $\{\br = \pm \ell\}$.
+It then follows that the Kerr--Schild form of the metric \eqref{25XI24f.1}-\eqrefl{14X24 f.1} provides an analytic extension across each of the roots of $\barVh - 2\bm\br$.
 Further extensions are constructed in Section~\ref{s15XI24.1}.

-We claim that, again in the fully-rotating case, the function $\barVh - 2\bm\br$ has at least two zeros $\br_\pm$ satisfying
+We claim that,again in the fully-rotating case, the function $\barVh - 2\bm\br$ has at least two zeros $\br_\pm$ satisfying

 To see this, note that the zeros of $\barVh - 2 \br \bar m$ are roots of the polynomial